 While we’re on the subject of transportation to and from the Grand Floridian, here are a few more tips for accessing other destinations.

 You have probably heard the Wilderness Lodge is a popular dining destination at Walt Disney World.
-Unfortunately, it’s also a little difficult to access when using Grand Floridian’s transportation.
+Unfortunately, it’s a little difficult to access using transportation from the Grand Floridian.

 The boat ride between the park and lodge is between 10-15 minutes.
 Make sure to dress appropriately in the event of cooler temperatures and potential rain.
-The larger boats do have interior seating, but some only offer partially covered exterior seating.
+The larger boats have interior and some exterior seating.

 The Boardwalk, along with the entire Epcot Resorts Area, is another popular dining destination for guests.
-When leaving use bus transportation at the Grand Floridian to Hollywood Studios.
+If you would like to visit Boardwalk Inn using Disney’s transportation options, you’ll want to take a bus from the Grand Floridian to Hollywood Studios.

-From there, you’ll exit the bus stop area and then take an immediate right to access the walkway to the resort area.
+From Studios, you’ll exit the bus stop area and take an immediate right to access the walkway to the resort area.
 It’s about a 12-minute walk at a steady pace to reach the Boardwalk from the bus stop at Hollywood Studios.

 If you don’t want to walk, you can join the line for the Friendship Boats.
 However, the boats will make several stops before arriving at the Boardwalk.
 In most instances, you’ll want to get off at the first stop (Swan and Dolphin) and then walk over the bridge to the Boardwalk.

-When leaving the Boardwalk, the quickest option would be to take a bus from that resort back to Magic Kingdom.
+When leaving the Boardwalk, the quickest option is to take a bus from that resort back to Magic Kingdom.
 Then use the walkway, boat, or monorail to get back across the water to the Grand Floridian.

 Make sure you are aware of the park’s closing time.
-You might have to take a car service back to the Grand Floridian if you were to have a late dinner.
+You might have to take a car service back to the Grand Floridian if you happen to be out late.

-Additionally, you can always take a bus to Disney Springs from the Boardwalk.
-After that, you’ll re-board a bus to Grand Floridian.
-This can be a fairly time-consuming option.
+Additionally, you can always take a bus to Disney Springs from any destination at Disney.
+After that, you can locate the bus stop to return to Grand Floridian.
+This option can be fairly time-consuming.
 However, the only cost is your time.

 I would keep in mind that you are at the mercy of transportation in any of these scenarios.
 Meaning it could work smoothly or take much longer than desired.
 When on your way to dining reservations, leave plenty of room for travel time.

-Most guests visit Disney Springs (transportation guide), or I assume they do, at least once during a vacation to Walt Disney World.
+Most guests visit Disney Springs, or I assume they do, at least once during a vacation to Walt Disney World.
 The Grand Floridian provides bus transportation to and from the popular shopping, dining, and entertainment venue.

-Additionally, you might enjoy these other popular forms of transportation:
+Additionally, you might enjoy these other popular forms of Disney Transportation: